Matthew 26

 [61] But afterward came two, having said, This Man said, I am able to destroy the temple of God, and to build it in three days.

 Comments Matthew 26:61 “But afterward came two.”
 These two witnesses played a big role.
-They were false witnesses who used the word of the Lord to accuse the Lord Jesus.
-He has been accused by His own words; this is the human way; they pick out what they want (some words) regardless of what it is.
+They were false witnesses who used the word of the Lord Jesus to accuse Him.
+He has been accused by His own words; this is the human way: just pick out some words, what they want, regardless of what it is.

 “This Man said, I am able to destroy the temple of God, and to build it in three days.”
-This saying has some truth in it because the Lord did say He could rebuild the temple but not destroy it.
+This saying has some truth in it because the Lord Jesus did say He could rebuild the temple, but He did not say He would destroy it.
 The Lord Jesus says in John 2:19, “Destroy this temple, and in three days I will raise it up.”
-We can clearly see that they picked some words from what the Lord said and used their own interpretation.
+We can clearly see that they picked out some words from what the Lord Jesus said and used their own interpretation.

 [62] And having stood up, the high priest said to Him, Do Thou answer nothing?
 What do these witness against Thee?